Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_mc00_curiosity_pro/pic32cm_mc_curiosity_getting_started/readme.md

 ## Programming/Debugging Application Project:
 - Open the project (pic32cm_mc_curiosity_getting_started\firmware\pic32cm_mc00_curiosity_pro.X) in MPLAB X IDE
-- Ensure "PIC32CM MC Curiosity pro" is selected as hardware tool to program/debug the application
+- Ensure "PIC32CM MC00 Curiosity pro" is selected as hardware tool to program/debug the application
 - Build the code and program the device by clicking on the "make and program" button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below

 ## Running the Demo:
-- Press the Reset switch on the PIC32CM MC Curiosity Pro Development Board.
+- Press the Reset switch on the PIC32CM MC00 Curiosity Pro Development Board.
 - The application prints temperature and light sensor continuously.

 	<img src = "images/console_message_after_reset.png" align="middle">